 By sending a friendly payment reminder letter or email, you’ll be:

-Finish this polite payment reminder email with your own signature and professional information such as your position, company and contact details.
+Finish this polite payment reminder email with your own signature, include an appropriate email sign off, and mention professional information such as your position, company and contact details.

 You can also keep it personalized by mentioning how you’re looking forward to an upcoming project or by wishing them a great week.